 Jurisdictions across the country are recognizing the need for more robust programs and policies to prevent eviction and promote housing stability.
 While many programs existed before the pandemic, the public health and economic crisis exacerbated the eviction crisis and brought it to the forefront of public attention.
-This, along with the allocation of funds from the federal Emergency Rental Assistance (ERA) program, served as a catalyst for jurisdictions to launch new and innovative eviction prevention strategies.11 These strategies range from those that address upstream risks of eviction through housing counseling, financial coaching, and tenant rights education, to eviction diversion and interventions that provide legal, financial, and other support to tenants who are at immediate risk of eviction or moving through eviction court proceedings.
-There is also an increasing awareness of the need for more balanced housing systemic racial barriers to housing, employment and healthcare; improving financial literacy and well-being in historically underserved communities; as well as increasing the overall supply of housing and affordable housing.
+This, along with the allocation of funds from the federal Emergency Rental Assistance (ERA) program, served as a catalyst for jurisdictions to launch new and innovative eviction prevention strategies.
+These strategies range from those that address upstream risks of eviction through housing counseling, financial coaching, and tenant rights education, to eviction diversion and interventions that provide legal, financial, and other support to tenants who are at immediate risk of eviction or moving through eviction court proceedings.
+There is also an increasing awareness of the need for more balanced housing strategies for keeping people stably housed.
+This means proactively and comprehensively addressing systemic racial barriers to housing, employment and healthcare; improving financial literacy and well-being in historically underserved communities; as well as increasing the overall supply of housing and affordable housing.